How can I enable editing on a QTableView in PySide6?

 app.exec_()

-The following examples use a NumPy array for their data source.
-The array will only accept valid values (in this case, integers) when setting, so we must first coerce the value to an integer before setting it on the error.
+The following example uses a NumPy array as the data source for an editable QTableView.
+The array will only accept valid values (in this case, integers) when setting, so we must first coerce the value to an integer before setting it on the array.
 If you enter something which isn't a valid integer (e.g. jdskfjdskjfndsf ), the int() call will throw a ValueError, which we catch.
 By returning False when this exception is thrown, we cancel the edit:

 python